 That’s why I have chosen resources as the most basic need.

 These resources can be:

-Say you have client who runs a web development company and his target audience is ‘Chiropractors’.
+Say you have a client who runs a web development company and his target audience is ‘chiropractors’.
 His advertising goal is to get sign ups for his services from as many chiropractors as possible.

-Now if you are not already familiar with ‘Chiropractic’ then you need to acquire domain knowledge so that later you can find and hire ‘Subject Matter Experts’.
+Now if you are not already familiar with ‘chiropractic’ then you need to acquire domain knowledge so that later you can find and hire ‘subject matter experts’.
 You can start your domain knowledge hunt through sites like Wikipedia.
-According to Wikipedia:

 Chiropractic is a health care discipline and profession that emphasizes diagnosis, treatment and prevention of mechanical disorders of the musculoskeletal system, especially the spine, under the hypothesis that these disorders affect general health via the nervous system.

 Now you have got the rough idea of what chiropractic is.